-Reduce waste, reduce single-use plastic, fridge hacks, food storage hacks and how to organise your fridge!
+Reduce waste, reduce single-use plastic, fridge hacks, food storage hacks, and how to organize your fridge!

 Did you know that the total household food waste per year in the UK is 7.1 Million tonnes!
 With around 70% of that being food that could have been eaten?!
 When I read those stats, I was shocked!
 Now is definitely the time for us to start trying to reduce waste!

 As a food blogger, it can be hard to try and keep on top of food wastage.
-However, this is something I’ve spent a LOT of time researching and focusing on so that I’ve been able to compile this ‘fridge hacks’ blog post to help you reduce waste, live as plastic-free as possible with plenty of food storage hacks and the best ways to organise your fridge and pantry.
+However, this is something I’ve spent a LOT of time researching and focusing on so that I’ve been able to compile this ‘fridge hacks’ blog post to help you reduce waste, live as plastic-free as possible with plenty of food storage hacks and the best ways to organize your fridge and pantry.

-One thing that really shocked me when starting to research how to store various produce to make the most of their shelf-lives was how many sources suggest storing items in single-use plastic: plastic bags, plastic wrap, plastic, plastic, plastic… Unfortunately, as someone who is trying to cut out as much unnecessary single-use plastic products and generally go as plastic-free as possible, this just doesn’t work for me…
+One thing that really shocked me when starting to research how to store various products to make the most of their shelf-lives was how many sources suggest storing items in single-use plastic: plastic bags, plastic wrap, plastic, plastic, plastic… Unfortunately, as someone who is trying to cut out as much unnecessary single-use plastic products and generally go as plastic-free as possible, this just doesn’t work for me…

-So, that being said, this post is going to be all about fridge hacks and food storage hacks that I personally use and have found work well for me (they’re by no means the only way to do things ), and about how to organize your fridge (as well as pantry organization) in the optimal way to not only reduce waste but also to make it as plastic-free as possible.
+So, that being said, this post is going to be all about fridge hacks and food storage hacks that I personally use and have found work well for me (they’re by no means the only way to do things ), and about how to organize your fridge (as well as pantry organization) optimally to not only reduce waste but also to make it as plastic-free as possible.